 - By writing the day's agenda on flipchart paper and posting it on the wall, you are able to continually refer to it throughout the day.
 This visible agenda helps to keep you and the participants on track and lets them see the progress being made toward achieving the training objectives. - Establish ground rules, such as asking everyone to put their cell phones on vibrate and encouraging participants to ask questions as they think of them.
-Also, make sure to tell participants what the smoke alarm sounds like in the training facility and what the escape routes are in case of an emergency. - Do not spend too much time discussing the fire statistics.
-Concentrate on discussing the characteristics that make older adults more vulnerable to fire injury and death than younger adults and why your organization is uniquely positioned to reach this population. - Citations for the fire statistics are listed at the end of both training curricula, along with Web sites where the reports can be downloaded.
-Reviewing the reports before the training may be helpful in case participants have questions about the statistics.
+Also, make sure to tell participants what the smoke alarm sounds like in the training facility and what the escape routes are in case of an emergency (see Handout 7-Training Facilitation Tips).